slamora/brackets-wiki/How-to-write-extensions.md

 For more detail on Brackets internals, see [[Brackets Development How Tos]].

 If you're interested in contributing to the core Brackets codebase, see [[How to Hack on Brackets]].

+## Publishing Extensions

+See the [Extension Package Format](https://github.com/adobe/brackets/wiki/Extension-package-format) for information on preparing your extension for sharing with others.

+For the time being, publish your extension by linking to its zip file or GitHub repository here from the [extensions list](https://github.com/adobe/brackets/wiki/Brackets-Extensions).